machty/ember-maybe-import-regenerator/README.md

-2. Addons that depend on generator functions (or other addons that depend on generator functions) but don't want to force users to have to add `babel.includePolyfill: true` to their config files (like ember-concurrency, ember-power-select).
+2. Addons that depend on generator functions (or other addons that depend on generator functions) but don't want to force users to have to add `babel.includePolyfill: true` to their config files (like ember-concurrency, ember-power-select), but shouldn't double import regenerator-runtime if the user already has `includePolyfill: true`

 ## Installation